No matter how many hours you pump into improving, maintaining and editing your site, none of it will matter if it’s never seen by anybody but you.

 Some ways to build backlinks:

 - The ‘Broken Link’ method.
-This method involves finding sites within your niche that already contain backlinks, but backlinks that no longer work because that site is no longer active.
+This method involves using a tool like SEMrush to crawl other sites within your niche that already contain backlinks, but backlinks that no longer work because that site is no longer active.
 You simply contact the site’s owner letting them know that the link is broken and suggest that they link to a relevant page of your site instead.

 - Infographics.
 Creating infographics that give detailed information about your niche is another great way to build links.
 People using your infographics will be required to place a link to your site (where they obtained the infographic), thus giving you an easy backlink from a site relevant to your niche.